Some exact inducibility-type results for graphs via flag algebras: Stability and exact result for the -problem

 where $\Obj[4,3]{G,uw}$ denotes the number of 4-sets $X\subseteq V(G)$ spanning exactly 3 edges in $G$ and containing both $u$ and $w$.
 On the other hand, we have

-Indeed, the first two terms count those quadruples $X\ni u,w$ that have 3 vertices in a part with $uv$ being the only wrong edge; note that each such $X$ spans exactly $3$ edges in~$G'$.
-The next two terms lower bound (by the definition of $d$ and $f$) the number of those $X=\{u,w,u',w'\}$ such that $u'\in V_0$, $w'\in V_1$ and there is exactly one wrong pair between $\{u,w\}$ and $\{u',w'\}$.
-Here we have to subtract the number of those $X$ that do not span a $(4,3)$-subgraph in $G'$ (namely those with $u'w'\in E(G)$).
-This correction term is trivially upper bounded by~$2d^2$.
+Indeed, the first two terms count those quadruples $X\ni u,w$ that have 3 vertices in some part (and 1 vertex in the other part) such that $uw$ is the only wrong edge within $X$; note that each such $X$ spans exactly $3$ edges in~$G'$.
+The next two terms count the number of those $4$-sets $X=\{u,w,u',w'\}$ such that $u'\in V_0$, $w'\in V_1$ and exactly one of $uw'$ and $u'w$ is in~$W$.
+Each such $X$ spans exactly 3 edges in $G'$, unless $u'w'\in W$; the number of such wrong pairs $u'w'$ can be upper bounded by~$(d-1)^2+(f-1)(d-1)\le 2d^2$, using the definitions of $d$ and $f$.